 As a student on this programme you will gain a thorough knowledge of the key debates and authors within Gender and Women’s Studies as well as the opportunity to develop specialist interests and key research skills.
 Core modules will take you through the intellectual traditions, concepts and politics which have shaped the evolution of Women’s Studies inside and outside the academy, and will give you the methodological confidence to do your own research.

 You will study a range of modules as part of your course, some examples of which are listed below.

-- Beyond the Text: Literature, Image and Voice as Historical Evidence
+- Beyond the Text: Literature, Image, sound and object as Historical Evidence

 - Writing the Nineteenth Century City

 - Women's Studies Research Project